spujadas/elk-docker/docs/index.md

 Install [Filebeat](https://www.elastic.co/products/beats/filebeat) on the host you want to collect and forward logs from (see the *[References](#references)* section for links to detailed instructions).

+**Note** – Make sure that the version of Filebeat is the same as the version of the ELK image.

 #### Example Filebeat set-up and configuration

 **Note** – The `nginx-filebeat` subdirectory of the [source Git repository on GitHub](https://github.com/spujadas/elk-docker) contains a sample `Dockerfile` which enables you to create a Docker image that implements the steps below.